wiktorpiela/NBP-web-scraper/README.md

 # NBP-web-scraper
 The app gets data from NBP datasets using API on daily basis (bank holidays excluded) and presents the data on user demand.
-It has been stored om shiny apps server - you can run it clicking on this hfref - https://wpiela.shinyapps.io/NBP_web_scrapper/
+It has been stored om shiny apps server - you can run it clicking on this href - https://wpiela.shinyapps.io/NBP_web_scrapper/

 In order to open this app on your desktop, run below code in RStudio: